 This article discusses who can bid at a foreclosure auction and why.
 Attending and bidding at a foreclosure auction, whether online or in person, can be an interesting and challenging experience.
-It can be helpful to new real estate investors to know who will be bidding alongside them as competition.

 Some state counties now conduct foreclosure sales online, such as in Florida and Michigan.
 Be sure to check your state’s available auctions and requirements.